boxingknight/collab_canvas_Ash_follow/README.md

 - "Change color to red"
 - "Delete selected shapes"

+### Layout & Arrangement (NEW - PR #22) 🎯
+- "Arrange these shapes in a horizontal row"
+- "Stack them vertically with 30px spacing"
+- "Make a 3x3 grid with these shapes"
+- "Distribute these evenly across the canvas"
+- "Center this shape on the canvas"
+- "Center all selected shapes as a group"

 ### Patterns
 - `random` - Scattered across canvas
 - `grid` - Organized rows and columns